Foundations and Trends in Multimodal Machine Learning: Principles, Challenges, and Open Questions: Challenge 2: Alignment

-\textbf{Graphical alignment}: Finally, contextualized representations can also be learned via alignment with graph networks.
-Graph networks generalize the sequential pattern seen in undirected or directed alignment into arbitrary graph structures between modality elements.
-This has several benefits since it does not require all modality elements to be connected, and allows the user to choose different edge functions for different modality connections.
-Solutions in this subcategory typically make use of graph neural networks~\citep{velivckovic2018graph} to recursively learn modality element representations contextualized with the modality elements in locally connected neighborhoods~\citep{Kipf:2016tc,scarselli2008graph,velivckovic2018graph}.
-Contextualization can be performed via average pooling~\citep{scarselli2008graph}, graph convolutions~\citep{Kipf:2016tc}, or graph attentions~\citep{velivckovic2018graph}.
-These approaches have been applied for multimodal sequential data through MTAG~\citep{yang2021mtag}, a graph network with heterogeneous nodes and edges that captures modality interactions in human videos, and F2F-CL~\citep{wilf2022face}, a graph network that additionally adds factorized nodes to contextualize multimodal information along human speaker turns.
+\textbf{Graphical alignment} generalizes the sequential pattern seen in undirected or directed alignment into arbitrary graph structures between elements.
+This has several benefits since it does not require all elements to be connected, and allows the user to choose different edge functions for different connections.
+Solutions in this subcategory typically make use of graph neural networks~\citep{velivckovic2018graph} to recursively learn element representations contextualized with the elements in locally connected neighborhoods~\citep{scarselli2008graph,velivckovic2018graph}.
+These approaches have been applied for multimodal sequential data through MTAG~\citep{yang2021mtag} that captures connections in human videos, and F2F-CL~\citep{wilf2022face} that additionally adds factorizes nodes along speaker turns.